 "Psychiatric or psychological examination or test" means a method of obtaining information, including a group activity, that is not directly related to academic instruction and that is designed to elicit information about attitudes, habits, traits, opinions, beliefs, or feelings.
 34 CFR §98.4(c)(1).

-"Psychiatric or psychological treatment" means an activity involving the planned, systematic use of methods or techniques that are not directly related to academic instruction and that is designed to affect behavioral, emotional, or attitudinal characteristics of an individual or group.
+PROGRAM 2415.05/page 2 of 7 Student Surveys, Analysis, and/or Evaluations, Examinations, Testing, or Treatment "Psychiatric or psychological treatment" means an activity involving the planned, systematic use of methods or techniques that are not directly related to academic instruction and that is designed to affect behavioral, emotional, or attitudinal characteristics of an individual or group.
 34 CFR §98.4(c)(2).
 "Research or experimentation program or project" means any program or project in any program that is funded in whole or in part by the Federal Government and is designed to explore or develop new or unproven teaching methods or techniques.
-34 CFR §98.3(b).

-B. Parents' or Emancipated Students' Right to Inspection of Materials - 34 CFR §98.3 and 20 USC §1232(c)

-1. All instructional material, including teachers' manuals, films, tapes, or other supplementary instructional material which will be used in connection with any survey, analysis, or evaluation as part of any applicable program or any research or experimentation program or project shall be available for inspection by the parents of the children engaged in such program or project in accordance with 20 USC §1232h(a) and 34 CFR §98.3(a).
+34 CFR §98.3(b). В. Parents' or Emancipated Students' Right to Inspection of Materials - 34 CFR §98.3 and 20 USC §1232(c) All instructional material, including teachers' manuals, films, tapes, or other supplementary instructional material which will be used in connection with any survey, analysis, or evaluation as part of any applicable program or any research or experimentation program or project shall be available for inspection by the parents of the children engaged in such program or project in accordance with 20 USC §1232h(a) and 34 CFR §98.3(a).

-a.
-The district shall provide reasonable access to instructional material within a reasonable period of time after the request is received in accordance with 20 USC $\frac{1}{2}(2)(1)(C)(ii)$.

-© Copyright 2022 Strauss Esmay Associates, LLP 1886 Hinds Road Suite 1 Toms River, NJ 08753-8199 732-255-1500 a.
-The district shall provide reasonable access to such survey within a reasonable period of time after the request is received in accordance with 20 USC 1(232h(c))(1)(A)(i).
+© Copyright 2022 · Strauss Esmay Associates, LLP · 1886 Hinds Road · Suite 1 · Toms River, NJ 08753-8199 · 732-255-1500 after the request is received in accordance with 20 USC §1232h(c)(1)(C)(ii).